Assistant secretary

-Assistant secretary is a title borne by politicians or government officials in certain countries and territories, usually a junior ministers assigned to a specific cabinet minister.
+Assistant secretary is a title borne by politicians or government officials in certain countries and territories, usually junior ministers assigned to a specific cabinet minister.

 Australia

 The rank of assistant secretary denotes a high level government official who is positioned in the Government of Australia.
 The position falls under the Australian Public Service Act 1999, and holds the level of Senior Executive Service (SES) Level Band 1.
 The position also holds several other titles such as: branch head, national manager, group manager, and executive director.
-For those officials who hold diplomatic status and are positioned in Australian high commissions or embassies at the assistant secretary level hold the following titles: regional director, minister-counsellor, and ambassador.
+For those officials who hold diplomatic status and are positioned in Australian high commissions, embassies or state offices at the assistant secretary level hold the following titles: regional director, minister-counsellor, and ambassador.
 However, although most offshore Australian diplomatic staff at these levels are SES Band 1, some are SES Band 2.
 The median annual reward wage for a baseline assistant secretary level is $219,464 (AUD), excluding bonuses, superannuation or fringe benefits.